-LIBRARY COMPETENCY (0 credit hours)
+LIBRARY COMPETENCY (0 credit hours)\\\

-Computer and Oral Communication and Competency Requirement
+Computer Competency Requirement\

-Students who pass a competency test for CME 1510 and/or CSC 1000 will not be required to take the class for which a test is passed.
-Passing a competency test does provide credit nor serve as a course attempt but will satisfy the respective general education CME and/or CSC requirement(s).
-Students are permitted one single attempt to pass a CSC 1000 and/or CME 1510 competency test.
-Both tests are administered on a pass/fail basis and at no charge to the student.
+Students who pass a competency test for CSC 1000 will not be required to take the class.
+Passing a competency test does not provide credit nor serve as a course attempt but will satisfy the respective general education requirement.
+Students are permitted one single attempt to pass the CSC 1000 competency test.
+The test is administered on a pass/fail basis and at no charge to the student.

-Methodist University Journey
+Methodist University Journey\\